Assistant Professor of Geology

 Fiona M. Ellsworth

-Fiona is a first year PhD student conducting biogeochemistry research.
+Fiona is a second-year PhD student conducting biogeochemistry research.
 She attended Kenyon College for undergrad where she majored in Biology and researched carbon dynamics of restored and natural wetlands.
 She is a Washington, DC native and when she isn’t doing science, can be found catching discs and enjoying the outdoors.